c3d/xl/doc/HANDBOOK_2-evaluation.md

 count_vowels "Hello World" // Should return 3
 ```

+> **NOTE** This example is designed for illustration purpose only.
+It
-> **NOTE** This is not idiomatic XL, since the standard library
+> is not idiomatic XL, since the standard library provides useful
-> provides useful tools.
+> tools.
 A better way to write it would be:
 > ```
 > count_vowels InputText is count C in InputText where C in "aeiouyAEIOUY"
 > ```